MyNameIsCalvinDavis/Routing/README.md

 # Routing

 The purpose of this project is to provide a network simulation framework up to Layer 4.
-Several classes are provided, mimicking their hardware equivalents:
+Several classes are provided, mimicking their hardware equivalents.
- - Device (Abstract Base Class)
  - Switch
  - Host
  - Router

- - Link
- - DHCP Client / Server
+At this point, the two supported protocols are ARP and DHCP.

 In our simulation, we are able to connect a topology together in an intuitive way.
 Here we form a basic 4 device LAN: